TheFourGreatErrors/alpha-rptr/README.md

 <img src="img/rptr.png" width="200">

-A trading system for automated algorithmic trading on Binance Futures and BitMEX.
+A trading system for automated algorithmic trading on Binance Futures, FTX and BitMEX.

 The author is not responsible for any damage caused by this software.
 Be careful and test your strategy using very small sizes for some time to make sure it does what you expect it to do.

 ## Features

-- API and Websocket implementation for both Binance Futures and  BitMEX
+- API and Websocket implementation for all exchanges supported (Binance Futures, FTX, BitMEX)
 - Supports all pairs
 - Event-driven
 - all types of orders supported including majority of parameters/combinations - if you miss any, you can request
 - Supports custom strategies
 - Backtesting
-- Testnet for BitMEX and Binance Futures
+- Testnet for BitMEX and Binance Futures (FTX doesn't have a testnet)
 - Stub trading (paper trading)
 - TA-lib indicators, you can request an indicator if its missing
 - Very easy strategy implementation, should be easy enough to migrate most pine script(tradingview) strategies - see Sample strategy